selemondev/vue-animated-counter/README.md

 npm install vue-animated-counter
 ```

 After installation, register the component as a Nuxt plugin.
 You can read more about Nuxt plugins [here](https://nuxt.com/docs/guide/directory-structure/plugins).
 Create a plugin file `plugins/animatedCounter.client.ts`.
-We are using the `.client` prefix to tell Nuxt that our plugin should only be used in the client side as shown below :
+We are using the `.client` prefix to tell Nuxt that our plugin should only be used in the client side.
+Register the `AnimatedCounter` component as shown below :

 ```ts
 // plugins/animatedCounter.client.ts